mug-jp/maplibre-gl-temporal-control/README.md

     autoplay: false, // whether to start playing the animation by default
     // increase rendering performance by pre-loading all layers by using a low opacity instead of hiding non-visible layers)
     performance: true,
+    opacity: 1, // opacity of layers.
+    initialFrameIndex: 0, // initial frame index
+    onUpdate: (frameIndex) => {
+        // callback when frame is changed
+    }
 });
 map.addControl(temporalControl);

+// optionally change frame from outside of the control temporalControl.setFrame(1);
+// optionally set the opacity of the layers from outside of the control temporalControl.setOpacity(0.5);

 ```

 ### Tips